 Length of Stay: N/A (see review below)

 From Tionesta, Pennsylvania, travel 0.5 mile south on SR 36 and follow signs into the campground.
-The Tionesta Recreation Area Campground, situated near the Tionesta Creek, lies at the end of one of the branches of the Allegheny River.
+The Tionesta Recreation Area Campground (Army Corps of Engineers), situated near the Tionesta Creek, lies at the end of one of the branches of the Allegheny River.
 Because it’s off the beaten path, the campground attracts mostly locals who enjoy camping, kayaking, canoeing, fishing and hiking.

-The road leading to the campground from SR 36 needed maintenance.
+The road leading to the Corps of Engineers campground from SR 36 needed maintenance.
 The dirt road was full of potholes and in disrepair.
-However, we took into account of the bridge construction near the entrance of the campground.

-The roadways in the campground were extremely narrow and tight.
+After getting checked in, we found the roadways in the campground were extremely narrow and tight.
 Navigating our fifth wheel through the campground was challenging even to leave.
-There was a serious need for tree pruning.
+There were low hanging branches that scuffed our fifth wheel’s roof.

-Once we arrived to our site and found that he was right.
-There was no way our 42′ fifth wheel would fit into our site let alone the roadways throughout the campground.
+Once we arrived at our site, the check-in host’s words were spot on.
+There was no way our fifth wheel would fit into our site let alone the roadways throughout the campground.
 The site-lengths on Reserve America were vastly miscalculated.
+Because our fifth wheel would not fit in the site we were assigned, we had to leave.
 Unfortunately, being we were arriving the beginning of the weekend, we were unable to be reassigned a larger site.

 Things to do nearby